DASH Diet

 - Use herbs and spices instead of salt for flavoring

-Important: This information is for educational purposes only and should not replace professional medical advice.
-Always consult with your healthcare provider or a registered dietitian before making significant changes to your diet, especially if you have medical conditions or take medications.
+Notice: This information is for educational purposes only and does not replace medical advice.
+Always consult your physician or registered dietitian before making dietary changes.